General Certificate of Education: Today

-Though the GCE was replaced in the English education system in the 1980s, some examination boards continue to offer Ordinary and Advanced level examinations to English Language schools overseas.
+Though the O level was replaced in the English education system in the 1980s, some examination boards continue to offer Ordinary level examinations to English Language schools overseas.
 This enables these students to obtain matriculation instantly recognisable to British universities.

 Significant numbers of private schools in England have also reverted to preparing pupils for GCE examinations.

 Letter grades are used, with A, B, C, D, and E representing a pass and U (unclassified) representing a fail.
 After leading British universities had expressed concerns that the A grade alone would no longer be enough to distinguish the most exceptional candidates, the A* grade was introduced (GCSE, the replacement of GCE and CSE) for students who achieve 80% and above in the overall A-Level qualification and achieve 90% and over in all A2 (this applies to GCSE and not GCE but may apply to CSE) modules.

-2017 introduced a new 9-1 grading system in GCSEs (the replacement of A*-U, with U being retained).
+A new 9-1 grading system in GCSEs was phased in from 2017 (the replacement of A*-U, with U being retained).
 Grade 9 is situated above the former A*, which is a Grade 8.